nickassafkirk/Cartel-Coffee/README.md

  * Booking form - allows users to book a table at the location to convert users into customers.
 Form validation ensures bookings are submitted with required information for a quick and easy process for the user and the business.
  * FAQS section - A list of commonly asked questions builds trust with users by allowing users to instantly get answers to commonly asked questions without having to wait for a response by call or email.
 This increases the chance that users will convert into customers upon their first site visit and means staff don't have to reply to commonly asked questions, thus reducing the business's workload..
 Bootstrap expand/collapse functionality is used for this section to condense large sections of text into a smaller space for better display on mobile devices.
- * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolled to the bottom of the page

 #### [About page](https://nickassafkirk.github.io/Cartel-Coffee/about.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons.
  * Info section - The about page on this site is used as a placeholder to state that the intention of this site is purely as an educational project.
 This page has been used as a link location for these footer items; about, terms & conditions, privacy policy, covid-19 and the covid-a9 alert where the creation of specific pages for these links was outside the scope of this project.
  * Return home button - This button allows users to quickly return to the site hompeage after reading the information section.
- * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolled to the bottom of the page

 #### [Form submission page](https://nickassafkirk.github.io/Cartel-Coffee/submit.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons.
  * Success message jumbotron - A bold heading states that the users message has been received.
 This finalizes form validation and ensures user confidence by communciating clearly that they have used the form correctly.
  * Faq Link - A link to the FAQs section points to some commonly asked questions that may be relevant to the user's message, in case they previously missed it.
  * Return home button - This button allows users to quickly return to the site hompeage so they can explore more site content.
- * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolled to the bottom of the page

 ---
 ## Skeleton